FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Ohio Wholesale Real Estate Contract

+Is wholesaling real estate legal in Ohio?
+The answer is yes, if you execute with the correct contract within the confines of local laws.
 A contract of sale is a legal document that delineates the purchase or sale's term, depending on the party who is signing.
 A contract legally defines each party's right to buy/sell real property to another individual.
-A contract of sale is a complex document that requires specific information that includes -
+A contract of sale is a complex document that requires specific information that includes:

 • The legal description and address of the real property in question.

-• The amount of earnest money provided when the contract is signed by the buyer.
+• The amount of earnest money is provided when the contract is signed by the buyer.

 • An inventory of personal items that may be included in the property's sale.

-• The financial terms, including the price, down payment, and mortgage amount.
+• The financial terms include the price, down payment, and mortgage amount.

 • Specific contingency dates relative to inspections and mortgage approvals, among others.

-From a general perspective, a contract of sale is considered assignable, that is, unless the purchase agreement's language specifically prohibits the use of an assignment or requires the approval of the seller.
+From a general perspective, a contract of sale is considered assignable unless the purchase agreement's language specifically prohibits the use of an assignment or requires the seller's approval.

-An assignment of contract is another legal document that has the power to transfer the rights & the obligations of a purchaser (who is also called the assignor) under a purchase agreement to another buyer (who is also called the assignee).
+An assignment of contract is another legal document that can transfer the rights and obligations of a purchaser (who is also called the assignor) under a purchase agreement to another buyer (who is also called the assignee).
 Very often, the final buyer is a cash buyer who then compensates the real estate wholesaler for their work in managing the real estate transaction.

 Ohio law is silent about working with assignments of contracts in real estate.